Background pattern

 If you have any other questions about the use of this medication, ask your doctor or pharmacist.

-thoughts, excessive spending or purchases, impulsive behavior, and an abnormally high sex drive or an increase in sexual thoughts (impulse control disorders) (see section 2).
+• If you experience unusual behaviors such as compulsions, obsessive thoughts, gambling, excessive shopping, impulsive behavior, and abnormally high sexual impulse or increased sexual thoughts (impulse control disorders) (see section 2).

-Contact your doctorif you notice any suspicious changes in your skin, as there may be an increased risk of skin cancer (melanoma) with the use of this medicine (see
+Contact your doctorif you notice any suspicious changes in your skin, as there may be an increased risk of skin cancer (melanoma) with the use of this medication (see section 2).

 Other side effects